evdoxiataka/effi_user_study1/README.md

 2. **FeedbackIntegration_Analysis.ipynb**: This notebook contains the code for analysing the results from the integration of participants' feedback.
 3. **biasMitigation_vs_HumanFeedback.ipynb**: This notebook contains the code for calculating fairness of the model afer applying a bias mitigation algorithm (aif360 reweighing (label massaging) preprocessing).

+### utils
+Various files with python code used for the training and analysis.